Aesop Resolute Facial Concentrate

 One study found Ascorbyl Tetraisopalmitate to degrade in sunlight, but is stabilized when combined with acetyl zingerone.

-Learn more about Ascorbyl TetraisopalmitateThis ingredient is commonly known as Patchouli oil.
+Learn more about Ascorbyl TetraisopalmitateThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilBoswellia Carterii Oil is also known as Frankincense oil.
 It has a warm, spicy, smokey, and woody aroma.